 In a remarkable cast of life imitating art, the 1984 London production featured a young Catherine Zeta-Jones.
 When both the lead actress and her understudy were unable to go on, Zeta-Jones filled in, and was so impressive that shortly afterwards she was cast in the role permanently.

-Alongside Sheena, 42nd Street stars Tom Lister stars as the big shot director Julian Marsh and Clare Halse as overnight sensation Peggy Sawyer.
+42nd Street also stars Tom Lister stars as the big shot director Julian Marsh and Clare Halse as overnight sensation Peggy Sawyer.
 Mark Bramble, co-author of the book for the original Broadway and West End productions of 42nd Street and director of the 2001 Tony Award® winning revival, directs.

 A night at the theatre doesn’t get larger-scale than 42nd Street, so come and meet those dancing feet, now tapping away at Theatre Royal Drury Lane.